BhagyaRana/POP_FLIX/README.md

 ## 🤝 Contributing

-We encourage you to contribute to Sudoku Solver for Further Improvement!
+We encourage you to contribute to PopFlix for Further Improvement!
 Please check out the [Contributing guide](/CONTRIBUTING.md) for guidelines about how to proceed.